zubeax/zubeax.github.io/_posts/2023-11-30-the-journey-starts.markdown

 categories: kubernetes raspberrypi
 ---

-After initially being quite excited about the possibilities offered by [Kubernetes}(https://kubernetes.io/) on [GCP](https://cloud.google.com/), i was quickly frustrated by the fact that operations kept us at arms length from playing on the command line.
+After initially being quite excited about the possibilities offered by [Kubernetes](https://kubernetes.io/) on [GCP](https://cloud.google.com/), i was quickly frustrated by the fact that operations kept us at arms length from playing on the Cloud Console (aka command line).
 Turns out Google has to earn money, so all the resources have to be paid for.
 On top of that every change is going through Terraform.
 It was quite disenchanting.